Table of Contents

 - Nerve Tissue

-Epithelial Tissue: All organs in the body are lined with a group of tissues called epithelial tissues.
+All organs in the body are lined with a group of tissues called epithelial tissues.
 They cover the surface of all internal as well as external organs.
 There are four types of epithelial tissues: Squamous epithelium, Stratified epithelium, Cuboidal epithelium and Columnar epithelium.
-They may be cuboidal, columnar or even flat.
+They are cuboidal, columnar or flat shaped cells.
 The main functions of these tissues involve protection, secretion, absorption, sensation etc..

-Muscle Tissue: This type of tissue forms three types of muscles, namely skeletal (striated or voluntary) muscle, smooth (unstriated or involuntary) muscle and cardiac (heart) muscle.
+This type of tissue forms three types of muscles, namely skeletal (striated and voluntary) muscle, smooth (non-striated and involuntary) muscle and cardiac (striated and involuntary) muscle.
 They help in movement by contraction and relaxation of muscles.

 Plant structure is different from the animal skeletal structure.
-A plant tissue is different from those in animals.
+Plant tissue is different from those OF animals.
 Plant tissues are basically divided into two: Meristematic tissue and Permanent tissue.

-Meristematic tissue: These tissues comprise of cells which have the dividing capacity.
-They are immature and help plants to divide continuously throughout the life.
-Depending on the site of location, it is of three types.
+These tissues contain cells which have the dividing capacity.
+They are immature and help plants to divide continuously throughout life.
+Depending on the location, there are three types.
 Apical, lateral and intercalary meristems.
-These meristems enlarge the cell and increase the length and width of the stem, roots, and leaves.
+These meristems increase the length and width of the stem, roots, and leaves.

-Permanent tissue: Permanent tissues are derivative of meristematic tissue.
+Permanent tissues are derivatives of meristematic tissue.
 They don’t have the dividing capability but aid in other functions like conduction of substances, storage of food etc. Two types of permanent tissues are found in plants i.e. simple and complex permanent tissue.
 Simple permanent tissues include parenchyma, collenchyma, and sclerenchyma while complex tissues are xylem and phloem.